Awealthtech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that set mode of file
+script that add execute permission for groups and owners